vedaldi/practical-cnn/doc/instructions.md

   \frac{\partial \vc f_l}{\partial \bw_l^\top}
 \end{align}
 $$
 The notation requires some explanation.
 Recall that each function $f_l$ is a map from a $M\times N\times K$ array to a $M' \times N' \times K'$ array.
-The operator $\vc$ *vectorises* such arrays by stacking their elments in a column vector (the stacking order is arbitrary but conventionally column-major).
+The operator $\vc$ *vectorises* such arrays by stacking their elements in a column vector (the stacking order is arbitrary but conventionally column-major).
 The symbol $\partial \vc f_l / \partial \vc \bx_l^\top$ then denotes the derivative of a column vector of output variables by a row vector of input variables.
 Note that $\bw_l$ is already assumed to be a column vector so it does not require explicit vectorisation.

 > **Questions:** Make sure you understand the structure of this formula and answer the following:
 >